shun6-6/learngit/readme.txt

 吴顺
 Git is a version control system.
+Git is free software distributed under the GPL.
 Git is free is software
 the first 修改